 For this holiday you may find yourself being treated to a pint of green ale, chowing down on green cookies or candies, or being presented with any array of green hats, scarves, or other green clothing.
 Perhaps even receiving a shamrock bouquet?

 If you are giving gifts on this day then find a gift that is green and pass on a wee little smidge of that Irish luck to someone you know.

 March 20th is the First Day of Spring

-Good Friday April 14th and Easter Monday the 17th
+Good Friday March 30th and Easter Monday April 2nd

 A Spring Holiday: A Time of Rebirth & New Life

-For the Easter weekend expect presents of cuddly stuffed baby chickens, bunnies, or lambs of every size, shape, and color.
-Eggs are another popular item, and come in all sizes.
-There are gifts of small ones and large ones, some made of chocolate and some not.
-All cleverly hidden by the Easter rabbit who only appears around this very special time of year.
+For the Easter weekend expect presents of cuddly plush baby chickens, bunnies, or lambs of every size, shape, and color.
+Eggs are another popular item, and come in all sizes, colors, and types.
+Most cleverly hidden by the Easter rabbit who only appears around this very special time of year.

 Bunnies come in richly smooth chocolate images, as candy dishes, mugs, plates, figurines, and toys, and they are the perfect gift item for this very special time of year.
 Let the bunnies check their list to find that something special for your special someone.

 The Young Celebrate with Eggs of Chocolate

 Earth day is April 22nd a day of environmental awareness and action and the perfect day to give our planet a great big hug.
 It is after all the only planet nice enough to let us live on it.